 As a little girl growing up in Houston, Texas, instead of playing with my Easy Bake Oven (as my cooking skills today will attest), I was in our backyard, crouching over holes in the ground, waiting for little gray and yellow toads to come out so I could catch them.
 At the age of six, I must not have been all that sensitive to animals because I was completely oblivious to the fact that the reason the little toads were peeing in my hand is that they were terrified.
 Of course, I always set them free after they took a ride in Barbie’s convertible.

 As I grew up and learned the ways of the world, I realized that a lot of animals are harmed by humans and, for better or worse, a lot of natural things are destroyed so humans can live better.
 Anyone who has a sensitivity, whether it’s to children, to older people, to people who are oppressed or sick, to animals, or anyone else, and is knowledgeable of the deeper issues around that sensitivity, will tell you it’s a painful awareness.
-Undoubtedly, it’s why so many of us numb ourselves out with food, alcohol, shopping, sex, or all of the above – because to feel can frigging hurt!
+Undoubtedly, it’s why so many of us numb ourselves out with food, alcohol, drugs, shopping, sex, or all of the above – because to feel can frigging hurt!

 The danger is when our sensitivity (or, you can also call it awareness) renders us avoidant and, therefore, ineffective.
 We retreat or self-medicate (or both) instead of taking positive action.
 We are not using our gifts.
-And gifts are meant to be shared and exchanged.
+And our gifts are meant to be shared and exchanged.
 As we take action and teach each other about our sensitivities, we help each other become more aware – more conscious.
 If we all viewed the world through a lens of trying to simultaneously keep children, animals, and our planet healthy, I think we would create a better world for everyone.

 Cool Stuff and Entrepreneurs